CHRISHA1122/milestone-project-4/README.md

 * View items in my bag to be purchased.
 * Adjust the quantity of items in bag.
 * Easily enter my payment information.
+* Have a profile that saves personal information.
 * View an order confirmation after checkout.
 * Recieve email confirmation after checkout order.